SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

     Web part properties specified in the manifest must also be added to the web part properties interface.

-1. In the code editor, open the **./src/webparts/gallery/IGalleryWebPartProps.ts** file.
+1. In the code editor, open the **./src/webparts/gallery/GalleryWebPart.ts** file and find **IGalleryWebPartProps** interface.
 Change its code to:

     ```typescript
     export interface IGalleryWebPartProps {